DeepX-inc/.github/pull_request_guidelines.md

 Remember to mention other relevant PRs.
 - For example, PRs that this one depends on.
-- When mentioning PRs, we recommend using the this format `- #123` in a new line.
+- When mentioning PRs, we recommend using the following format: `- #123` in a new line.
 This will expand the PR to show its title and status.
 For example:
 - #3

 ### Motivation and Context